 My Day in the Life as an Anesthesiology Resident

-On Wednesdays, I am typically relieved by a CRNA at 12:-12:30 PM so that I can attend afternoon didactics.
-Otherwise, on days in which I finish my cases early, I check with the chief board runner that day to see if there are any additional cases I may be taking over for that day.
-Otherwise, a CRNA or a fellow resident will arrive to relieve me around 4:30 PM.
-I then sign out the patient, then check the board for my case assignment for the next day.
-After making sure all patients who had received anesthesia the previous day had been rounded on, I head over to the anesthesiology residents’ office (affectionately called “The Closet”), review the cases and prepare the pre-operative note for each patient the next day.
-I then drive home (I often like to let the cases “marinate” in my head during the drive), call the attending to discuss the anesthetic plans and decide on a topic to read on for the following day.
-I then eat dinner, shower, and then after doing some reading, plop into bed, ready to see what I have in store for the following day!
+On Wednesdays, I am typically relieved at 12:40 pm so that I can attend afternoon didactics.
+Otherwise, on days in which I finish my cases early, I check with the board runner that day to see where I am needed.
+I am usually relieved for the day around 5pm.
+I then check my schedule for the next day, review the cases and prepare the pre-operative note for each patient for the next day.
+I usually call the attending to discuss the anesthetic plans and decide on a topic to read on for the following day.
+I drive home, and the rest of the night is free aside from some pre op reading and board study.

 At Guthrie Robert Packer Hospital Anesthesiology, we are fully aware of the many stressors of residency training.
 We pay close attention to wellness and resilience in our residents.
 We aim to promote a healthy work-life balance.
 Our resident-centered Wellness Program includes the following components:

 All residents meet quarterly with our program ombudsman (Dr. Victor Kolade, Internal Medicine) for a business meeting, a forum to discuss issues and concerns to a faculty member not directly associated with our program.
 This meeting allows issues to be addressed in a timely matter and provides a venue for the residents to stay involved and active.